-If a student wishes to appeal for adjustment of transfer credit placement after he or she has arrived and enrolled at the St. Andrews Campus, the following policy and procedure will apply:
+If a student wishes to appeal for adjustment of transfer credit placement after he or she has arrived the following policy and procedure will apply:

 A student has one academic year to have his or her transfer credit re-evaluated or adjusted.
 Supporting documentation must be provided as requested by the Registrar.
 It is the student's responsibility to acquire this documentation and present it within the one year (two regular semesters) time frame.
 After this time, no adjustment will be considered.
 Within three weeks of receipt of supporting documentation, the Registrar will meet with the Dean and/or Department Chair regarding the course adjustment in question.
 The decision of this committee shall be final.